neilhwatson/www.watson-wilson.ca/blog/2011/03/08/cfengine-tutorial/index.md

     7      inputs => { "update.cf" };
     8  }

-This file simple tells Cfengine to run the update.cf file.
+This file simple tells CFEngine to run the update.cf file.

 When we discussed update.cf we showed several body parts that acted similarly to fuctions or subroutines.
 Since update.cf is meant to be self contained specialized body parts were included in that file.
-Normally it is efficient to reuse the same body parts as much as possible throughout the the Cfengine policy.
+Normally it is efficient to reuse the same body parts as much as possible throughout the the CFEngine policy.
 This library.cf file contains a collection of resuable parts.
-The makers of Cfengine now offer a large library of body parts ready for use.
+The makers of CFEngine now offer a large library of body parts ready for use.
 This is called the Community Open Promise Body Library.
 It can be a realy time saver.